Electromagnetic Navigation Bronchoscopy - CAM 701122

 Several noncomparative observational studies and case series were identified.11,19,20,21,22,23,24, Studies with the largest sample sizes are described next.

-Two publications from the NAVIGATE observational cohort study (described above) have reported preliminary outcomes in patients who had fiducial marker placement with ENB.11,25, In an interim analysis reported by Khandhar et al. (2017), 210 patients received 417 fiducial markers.11 The subjective operator assessment of accurate placement of the fiducial markers was 208 (99%) in the 210 patients and 192 (94%) of 205 fiducial markers were retained at follow-up imaging.
+Two publications from the NAVIGATE observational cohort study (described above) have reported preliminary outcomes in patients who had fiducial marker placement with ENB.11,25, In an interim analysis reported by Khandhar et al (2017), 210 patients received 417 fiducial markers.11, The subjective operator assessment of accurate placement of the fiducial markers was 208 (99%) in the 210 patients and 192 (94%) of 205 fiducial markers were retained at follow-up imaging.
 The timing of follow-up imaging was not specified.
-ENB-related adverse events included 8 (4%) cases of pneumothorax (grade ≥ 2), 3 cases of respiratory failure (grade ≥4), and a single bronchopulmonary hemorrhage (grade 1).
-Bowling et al. (2019) reported 1 month outcomes in 258 patients who had a total of 563 fiducial markers placed at 21 centers in the U.S.25 Follow-up data were available for 255/258 patients (99.8%).
+ENB-related adverse events included 8 (4%) cases of pneumothorax (grade ≥2), 3 cases of respiratory failure (grade ≥4), and a single bronchopulmonary hemorrhage (grade 1).
+Bowling et al (2019) reported 1 month outcomes in 258 patients who had a total of 563 fiducial markers placed at 21 centers in the U.S.25, Follow-up data were available for 255/258 patients (99.8%).
 Based on subjective operator assessment, fiducial markers were accurately placed in 99.2% of patients (256/258).
 Follow-up imaging occurred an average of 8.1 days postprocedure and showed that 239 of 254 markers remained in place (239/254).
 Fourteen patients (5.4%) experienced pneumothorax; in 8 patients (3.1%) the pneumothorax was rated CTCAE grade 2 or higher.

-Bolton et al. (2015) retrospectively reported on ENB fiducial marker placement in 64 patients (68 lung lesions) for guiding stereotactic radiotherapy.21 A total of 190 fiducial markers were placed, 133 in upper-lobe lesions and 57 markers in lower-lobe lesions.
+Bolton et al (2015) retrospectively reported on ENB fiducial marker placement in 64 patients (68 lung lesions) for guiding stereotactic radiotherapy.21, A total of 190 fiducial markers were placed, 133 in upper-lobe lesions and 57 markers in lower-lobe lesions.
 The rate of marker retention (the study's primary endpoint) was 156 (82%) of 190.
 Retention rate, by lobe, ranged from 68 (80%) of 85 in the right upper lobe to 10 (100%) of 10 in the right middle lobe.
 Complications included 3 (5%) unplanned hospital admissions, 2 cases of respiratory failure, and 2 cases of pneumothorax.

-Schroeder et al. (2010) reported findings from a prospective study with 52 patients who underwent placement of fiducial markers using ENB.20 All patients had peripheral lung tumors; 47 patients had inoperable tumors and 5 patients refused surgery.
+Schroeder et al (2010) reported findings from a prospective study with 52 patients who underwent placement of fiducial markers using ENB.20, All patients had peripheral lung tumors; 47 patients had inoperable tumors and 5 patients refused surgery.
 Patients were scheduled to receive tumor ablation using the stereotactic radiosurgery, which involved fiducial marker placement.
 The procedures were considered successful if the markers remained in place without migration during the timeframe required for radiosurgery.
 A total of 234 fiducial markers were deployed.
 Radiosurgery planning CT scans were performed between 7 and 14 days after fiducial marker placement.
 The planning CT scans showed that 215 (99%) of 217 coil spring markers and 8 (47%) of 17 linear markers remained in place, indicating a high success rate for coil spring markers.
 Three patients developed pneumothorax; 2 were treated with chest tubes, and 1 received observation only.

 An advantage of ENB is that it allows the placement of pleural dye and/or fiducial markers in the same procedure as ENB-guided lung lesion biopsy, thereby reducing the need for a second procedure and potentially reducing risks to the patient.
 For example, in NAVIGATE, all but 39 of the patients had lung lesion biopsy or pleural dye marking during the same procedure.25, Patients being treated with targeted radiation are typically those with advanced respiratory disease who cannot undergo surgical resection.
 They are also more at risk for pneumothorax and resultant further complications.
 As the markers need to be near and not necessarily in a lesion, the accuracy advantage of a transthoracic approach is outweighed by the safety advantage of ENB over a transthoracic approach.

-Section Summary: Electromagnetic Navigation Bronchoscopy To Aid in Placement of Fiducial Markers Prior to Treatment
+Section Summary: Electromagnetic Navigation Bronchoscopy to Aid in Placement of Fiducial Markers Prior to Treatment

 There is only 1 study comparing ENB with another method of fiducial marker placement, and only 8 patients in that study who had markers placed with ENB had data available.
 There are several noncomparative observational studies and case series.
 In the largest series, a subgroup analysis of 258 patients from the NAVIGATE study, the subjective assessment of outcome was that 99.2% of markers were accurately placed and 94.1% were retained at follow-up (mean 8.1 days postprocedure).
 Pneumothorax of any grade occurred in 5.4%% of patients, and grade 2 or higher pneumothorax occurred in 3.1%.